audhalbritter/Three-D/README.md

 The study is conducted in three semi-natural grassland sites in western Norway and the eastern edge of the Himalaya in Gongga Mountain, Sichuan in China.
-The sites are location on calcareous soil in Norway, and on mountain grey-brown soil in China.
-The sites were chosen to fit within an elevational gradient with three temperature levels that differ in
+The sites are location on calcareous soil (loamy sand) in Norway, and on mountain grey-brown soil in China.
+The sites were chosen to fit within an elevational gradient with three temperature levels that differ in c.
-c.
 400 m elevation, a temperature difference of approximately 2°C in summer temperature (Figure 1).
 The sites correspond to the alpine, sub-alpine and boreal biogeographic zones in Norway and subalpine to alpine grasslands in China.
 Other factors such as grazing regime and history, bedrock, vegetation type and structure, slope and exposure were kept as constant as possible among the selected sites within each country.

 <div class="figure">